thatosmk/packages-crud/README.md

 - We were unable to full implement the redirect after a user logs in, there for, after submitting the form, you need to refresh the page to view the logged in dashboard.

 - We decided not to write tests for the frontend.
-- We decided not to write tests for the frontend.